 America’s First Wine Trail

 The Cayuga Lake Wine Trail was the first to organize and is the longest-running wine trail in the country, dating back to 1983, making it America’s First Wine Trail.
-A weekend is well spent when you visit the 14 wineries along the beautiful Cayuga Lake Wine Trail.
+A weekend is well spent when you visit the different wineries along the beautiful Cayuga Lake Wine Trail.

 The member wineries of the Cayuga Lake Wine Trail have earned more than 6,000 national and international awards and medals, making Cayuga Lake one of the premier wine tasting destinations in the country.

-Have fun on the wine trail by using their Vino Visa Coupon Book which offers visitors discounts and coupons at all 14 wineries.
+Have fun on the wine trail by using their Vino Visa Coupon Book which offers visitors discounts and coupons at all member wineries.
 The Vino Visa Coupon Book also includes discounts for other participating businesses, including transportation, restaurants, attractions, and accommodations.

 Experience local hospitality and imagine what living in Finger Lakes Wine Country is really like by enjoying your stay at one of the many charming bed & breakfasts in the region along or near the Cayuga Lake Wine Trail.